johnkeith/TreehouseBadgesOctopress/readme.md

 ### Knee-slappingly easy install with Rake

 Fire up a terminal or command prompt and navigate to your download of this repository.
 Once there, type `rake install[/path/to/your/octopress]`.
-You will need to replace the "/path/to/your/octopress" segement between the brackets with the absolute path to your Octopress folder, as seen below.
+You will need to replace the "/path/to/your/octopress" segment between the brackets with the absolute path to your Octopress folder, as seen below.

 ```
 # on OS X
 rake install[/users/johnkeith/dev/deploy/johnk]

-# on Windows (make sure you escape those backslashs)
+# on Windows (make sure you escape those backslashes)
 rake install[C:\\Users\\KeithJo\\testOctopressPlugin]
 ```